OUR PILOT COURSE FOR DATA SCIENTIST

 The Learning Outcomes

-The general learning outcomes of the face-to-face course will be:
+The general learning outcomes of the Pilot Course are:

 - A clear knowledge of the data lifecycle